 Home warranties are offered to all homeowners whether they are new or existing.
 Typically, home warranty plans are offered to the home-buyer when they are purchasing a new home.
 However, if the buyer decides not to purchase home warranty insurance simultaneously with their home purchase, then they can secure a home protection plan at a later date.
-There is not time restricts as to when a homeowner can decide to purchase a warranty plan.
+There is no time restrictions as to when a homeowner can decide to purchase a warranty plan.

 Cost Involved with a Warranty for Your Home

-Typically, a home warranty cost a couple hundred dollars, which can be paid in a lump sum amount during the purchase of a new home.
-This lump sum payment would be collected at the time closing costs are due for their newly purchased home.
-However, the seller of the home, real estate agent or a family member or friend can purchase home warranties on behalf of a home-buyer.
+Typically, a home warranty costs a couple hundred dollars, which can be paid in a lump sum amount during the purchase of a new home.
+This lump sum payment would be collected at the time closing costs are due for the newly purchased home.
+However, the seller, real estate agent or a family member or friend can purchase home warranties on behalf of a home-buyer.
 If a home appliance insurance claim is filed then the homeowner may be responsible for paying a service fee or deductible that typically ranges from $50 to $100.
 Please note, home warranty companies have different contract agreements therefore, fee amounts may vary.

 Home Warranty Process

 Filing a claim is a very simple process.
 Prior to filing your claim, review your insurance contract to verify the item that you need to repair or replace is covered under your plan.
-Once you verify this information, and then will complete the following steps:
+Once you verify this information, you'll complete the following steps: